Larissa-Developers/prizy_backend/README.md

 Quit the server with CONTROL-C.
 ```

 All done.
-The app is up and running!
+The server is up and running!